Parameterized Problems Complete for Nondeterministic FPT time and Logarithmic Space: Building Blocks

-\begin{proof} We first argue that {\sc Accepting NNCCM} belongs to XNLP.
+\begin{theorem} {\sc Accepting NNCCM} is $\XNLP$-complete. \end{theorem} \begin{proof} We first argue that {\sc Accepting NNCCM} belongs to $\XNLP$.
 We simulate the execution of the machine.
 At any point, we store $k$ integers from $[0,n]$ that give the current values of our counters, as well as the index $i\in [1,r]$ of the check that we are performing.
 This takes only $O(k\log n+\log r)$ bits.
 When we perform the check $s_i=(c_1,c_2,r_1,r_2)$, we store the values $c_1,c_2,r_1,r_2$ in order to perform the check using a further $O(\log n)$ bits.
 So we can simulate the machine using $O(k\log n+\log r)$ space.
-The running time is upper bounded by some function of the form $f(k)\cdot \text{poly}(n,r)$.
+The running time is upper bounded by some function of the form $f(k)\cdot \poly(n,r)$.

 We now prove hardness via a transformation from {\sc Chained Multicolored Clique}.
-We are given a $k$-colored graph with vertex sets $V_1, \ldots, V_r$.
-By adding isolated vertices if needed, we may assume that, for each $i\in[1,r]$, the set $V_i$ contains exactly $m$ vertices of each color.
-We will assume that $r$ is even; the proof is very similar for odd $r$.
-We set $n = mr$.
+We are given a $k$-colored graph with vertex sets $V_1, \ldots, V_s$.
+By adding isolated vertices if needed, we may assume that, for each $i\in[1,s]$, the set $V_i$ contains exactly $m$ vertices of each color.
+We will assume that $\ell$ is even; the proof is very similar for odd $\ell$.
+We set $n = ms$.

 We create $4k$ counters: for each colour $i\in [1,k]$, there are counters $c_{i,1,+}$, $c_{i,1,-}$, $c_{i,0,+}$, $c_{i,0,-}$.
 We use the counters $c_{i,1,\pm}$ for selecting vertices from sets $V_j$ with $j$ odd and the counters $c_{i,0,\pm}$ for selecting vertices from sets $V_j$ with $j$ even.